-Netflix Presenter, Raphael Rowe speaks to us about the 12 years he spent in maximum security prisons for a murder and robberies he did not commit.
+Netflix Presenter, Raphael Rowe speaks to us about the 12 years he spent in Britain’s toughest prisons for a murder and robberies he did not commit.
 Raphael Rowe describes what it’s like being locked up for 22 hours a day, on his own in a cell and talks about how he mentally coped through the extremely tough 12 years behind bars during his twenties, as an innocent man.
 He also talks about meeting Ukraine’s deadliest serial killer and how he had to take on a persona to get through the 7 days he spent in Portobello Penitentiary in Brazil whilst filming Inside the World’s Toughest Prisons.

 Firstly, thank you for your time, which I understand is extremely valuable.
 Do you look at time differently after what has happened in your life?